tonyltf/my-todo-list/README.md

 ## Credits and Acknowledgments

+The client testing can be enhanced by using Cypress or other testing framework, currently on reducer is tested because it may requires too much extra time to test / mock with the current client/api setup

 The database is initialized on creation as the requirement is not to use any ORM.
 Assuming for future maintenance like migration, ORM (i.e Drizzle, Prisma, etc.) will be needed